Lukas Franks PI

 “Politics?”

-Jana took a last drag and angrily flicked the butt into his used coffee cup.
-“I said he doesn’t give a rat’s ass.”
+Jana took a last drag and angrily flicked the butt into the mud in the coffee cup.
+“I just said he doesn’t give a rat’s ass.”

 “Has he borrowed money?”